michael-hardeman/contacts_app/README.md

 Enabling HTTPS
 --------------

-For a microservice architecture, it would be better to configure your reverse proxy or load balancer to use HTTPS instead of the individual services.
-However, there might be some situation where this is needed.
-If you haven't already, you have to rebuild and install AWS with SSL support enabled.
+For a micro service architecture, it would be better to configure your reverse proxy or load balancer to use HTTPS instead of the individual services.
+However, there might be some situation where you need https communication internally.
+If you haven't already, you have to rebuild and install AWS with SSL support enabled since it's not built with it by default.

 Refer to the [Building AWS](https://docs.adacore.com/aws-docs/aws/building_aws.html) documentation.
 Here is an example of what I did to enable it.